-if the information made available to the consent authority by the applicant for the consent for the purposes of the application contained inaccuracies which materially influenced the decision made on the application and the effects of the exercise of the consent are such that it is necessary to apply more appropriate conditions.

-4.0 Bond Conditions

-4.1 The Consent Holder must provide and maintain in favour of the Consent Authority (the West Coast Regional Council and the Grey District Council [jointly for their respective interests]) a bond or bonds to secure compliance by the Consent Holder with all the conditions of these consents, including the completion of all final mine closure activities required by these consents and any activities in the opinion of the consent authority to avoid, remedy or mitigate any adverse effects on the environment arising as a result of the exercise of these consents.

-Advice Note: The Consent Holder remains liable under the Resource Management Act 1991 (or its successor) for any breach of these consents which occurs before expiry of these consents and which become apparent during or after the expiry of the relevant consent

-- 4.2 The payment of the bond quantum by the Consent Holder, as required by Condition 4.4 must either be: - a) A bond in favour of the Consent Authority for the guarantee sum in a form and executed by a surety acceptable to the Consent Authority; or - b) A cash bond deposited with and held in a bank account by the Consent Authority - 4.3 Where a bond is guaranteed in accordance with Condition 4.2 a), the guarantor must bind itself to pay up to the bond quantum for the carrying out and completion of all obligations of the Consent Holder under the bond. - 4.4 The bond (as set at any time under Condition 4.1) must be held or remain in full force and effect throughout the term of these consents and until all conditions under these consents have been performed unless otherwise agreed by the Consent Authority. - 4.5 The amount of the bond must be \$160,000.00 (one hundred and sixty thousand dollars).

-The bond quantum must shall be: - \$160,000.00 for reinstatement of the mining void; and - A sum to be determined by the average of two quotes provided to the Consent Authorities by the Consent Holder for the removal of the processing plant building and ancillary buildings and structures within the processing plant area shown in Schedule 2 and reinstatement of this area to pasture.
+if the sinformation mode and include to the second subbories by the second second for the if the information made available to the consent authority by the applicant for the consent for the purposes of the application contained inaccuracies which materially influenced the decision made on the application and the effects of the exercise of the consent are such that it is necessary to apply more appropriate conditions. nd Conditions 4.1 The Consent Holder must provide and maintain in favour of the Consent Authority (the West Coast Regional Council and the Grey District Council [jointly for their respective interests]) a bond or bonds to secure compliance by the Consent Holder with all the conditions of these consents, including the completion of all final mine closure activities required by these consents and any activities in the opinion of the consent authority to avoid, remedy or mitigate any adverse effects on the environment arising as a result of the exercise of these consents.
+Advice Note: The Consent Holder remains liable under the Resource Management Act 1991 (or its successor) for any breach of these consents which occurs before expiry of these consents and which become apparent during or after the expiry of the relevant consent 4.2 The payment of the bond quantum by the Consent Holder, as required by Condition 4.4 must either be: a) A bond in favour of the Consent Authority for the guarantee sum in a form and executed by a surety acceptable to the Consent Authority; or b) A cash bond deposited with and held in a bank account by the Consent Authority 4.3 Where a bond is guaranteed in accordance with Condition 4.2 a), the guarantor must bind itself to pay up to the bond quantum for the carrying out and completion of all obligations of the Consent Holder under the bond.
+4.4 The bond (as set at any time under Condition 4.1) must be held or remain in full force and effect throughout the term of these consents and until all conditions under these consents have been performed unless otherwise agreed by the Consent Authority.
+4.5 The amount of the bond must be \$160,000.00 (one hundred and sixty thousand dollars).
+The bond quantum must shall be: --\$160,000.00 for reinstatement of the mining void; and --A sum to be determined by the average of two guotes provided to the Consent Authorities by the Consent Holder for the removal of the processing plant building and ancillary buildings and structures within the processing plant area shown in Schedule 2 and reinstatement of this area to pasture.
 The method for arriving at the bond quantum does not limit the scope of the bond, which is set by Condition 4.1.
+Brier to common company of these consents, the Consent Holder shall provide the Consent Prior to commencement of these consents, the Consent Holder shall provide the Consent Authorities with a report which recommends the amount of the first bond quantum in accordance with Condition 4.1.
+This report shall be reviewed by a suitably qualified specialist acceptable to the Consent Authorities, who shall determine the quantum of the bond having regard to the Annual Work Plan, the purpose for which the bond is taken (under Condition 4.1) and probabilistic calculations using the Monte Carlo simulation technique.
+Thereafter, the same specialist, or an alternate specialist acceptable to the